awslabs/amazon-s3-data-replication-hub-plugin/README.md

 - Set up **ECS Cluster** and **VPC**

-The deployment of this solution will launch an ECS Task running in Fargate in your AWS Account, hence you will need to set up an ECS Cluster and the VPC before the deployment if you haven't got any.
+The deployment of this plugin will launch an ECS Task running in Fargate in your AWS Account, hence you will need to set up an ECS Cluster and the VPC before the deployment if you haven't got any.

 > Note: For ECS Cluster, you can choose **Networking only** type.
-For VPC, please make sure the VPC should have at least two subnets accross two available zones.
+For VPC, please make sure the VPC should have at least two subnets across two available zones.

 ### Available Parameters